freenas/freenas-docs/userguide/snippets/wizard.rst

 :ref:`Sharing`.

-To create a share using the wizard, enter a name for the share, then select the "Purpose" of the share:
+To create a share using the wizard, enter a name for the share, then select the :guilabel:`Purpose` of the share:

 * **Windows (CIFS):** this type of share can be accessed by any operating system using a CIFS client.
-Check the box for "Allow Guest" if users should not be prompted for a password in order to access the share.
-If you make any CIFS shares using the wizard, you can fine-tune them afterwards using :ref:`Windows (CIFS) Shares`.
+Check the box for :guilabel:`Allow Guest` to allow users to access the share without a password.
+CIFS shares created with the wizard can be fine-tuned afterward with :ref:`Windows (CIFS) Shares`.

 * **Mac OS X (AFP):** this type of share can be accessed by Mac OS X users.
-Check the box for "Time Machine" if Mac users will be using the %brand% system as a backup device.
-If you make any AFP shares using the wizard, you can fine-tune them afterwards using :ref:`Apple (AFP) Shares`.
+Check the box for :guilabel:`Time Machine` if Mac users will be using the %brand% system as a backup device.
+AFP shares created with the wizard can be fine-tuned afterward with :ref:`Apple (AFP) Shares`.

 * **Generic Unix (NFS):** this type of share can be accessed by any operating system using a NFS client.
-If you make any NFS shares using the wizard, you can fine-tune them afterwards using :ref:`Unix (NFS) Shares`.
+NFS shares created using the wizard can be fine-tuned afterward with :ref:`Unix (NFS) Shares`.

 * **Block Storage (iSCSI):** this type of share can be accessed by any operating system using iSCSI initiator software.
-Input the size of the block storage to create in the format *20G* (for 20 GB).
-If you make any iSCSI shares using the wizard, you can fine-tune them afterwards using :ref:`iSCSI`.
+Enter the size of the block storage to create in the format *20G* (for 20 GB). iSCSI shares created with the wizard can be fine-tuned afterward with :ref:`iSCSI`.

-After selecting the "Purpose", click the "Ownership" button to see the screen shown in
-:numref:`Figure %s <wizard5>`.
+After selecting the :guilabel:`Purpose`, click the :guilabel:`Ownership` button to see the screen shown in :numref:`Figure %s <wizard5>`.